Visiting Wat Pho and the Reclining Buddha (2024)

 Wat Pho to Wat Arun

-Wat Pho is also near Wat Arun and again, make for a great day exploring the temples.
+Wat Pho is also near Wat Arun and again, makes for a great day exploring the temples.

 From Wat Pho, walk towards Tha Tien pier – exit the temple complex from the exit near the reclining Buddha, turn left then cross the road and you will find yourself in Tha Tien Market.
 Walk through the market and there is a pier with a ferry that takes you over to Wat Arun for 3B.